-3.4 Industry decision making processes
+3.5 Industry decision making processes

 The operational and critical infrastructure components of risk planning for the NEM (as opposed to, say, the economic component) are aimed at ensuring that supply, including the quality and locational characteristics of supply, matches demand across the NEM at all times.
-To stimulate conversation, five industry decision making processes were described with respect to climate risk, that incorporate stakeholders across the NEM.
+AEMO has identified the five most-relevant industry decision making processes with respect to climate risk, that incorporate stakeholders across the NEM.
 These form the basis for the industry scenario exercise reported here and are expected to form the basis for the project decision support elements going forward.